IEEE 802.11: 802.11bb

 IEEE 802.11bb is a networking protocol standard in the IEEE 802.11 set of protocols that uses infrared light for communications.

 802.11be

 IEEE 802.11be Extremely High Throughput (EHT) is the next amendment to the 802.11 IEEE standard, and is designated as Wi-Fi 7.
-It builds upon 802.11ax, focusing on WLAN indoor and outdoor operation with stationary and pedestrian speeds in the 2.4 GHz, 5 GHz, and 6 GHz frequency bands.
+It builds upon 802.11ax, focusing on WLAN indoor and outdoor operation with stationary and pedestrian speeds in the 2.4-, 5-, and 6-GHz frequency bands.

 Common misunderstandings about achievable throughput

-Graphical representation of Wi‑Fi application-specific (UDP) performance envelope in the 2.4 GHz band with 802.11g.
+Graphical representation of Wi‑Fi application-specific (UDP) performance envelope in the 2.4-GHz band with 802.11g.
 1 Mbps = 1 Mbit/s.

 Across all variations of 802.11, maximum achievable throughputs are given either based on measurements under ideal conditions or in the layer-2 data rates.
-However, this does not apply to typical deployments in which data is being transferred between two endpoints, of which at least one is typically connected to a wired infrastructure and the other endpoint is connected to an infrastructure via a wireless link.
+However, this does not apply to typical deployments in which data is being transferred between two endpoints, of which at least one is typically connected to a wired infrastructure, and the other endpoint is connected to an infrastructure via a wireless link.